-Exercise science prepares students to work in exercise-related areas by examining the effects of exercise and physical activity on the human body.
+Exercise science prepares students to work in exercise and health-related areas by examining the effects of physical activity on the human body.

 The Exercise Science (BS) degree at Appalachian State University offers courses toward a flexible career path with multiple options.
-The extensive choices within the Exercise Science electives and Interdisciplinary electives provide the foundation required for immediate employment in the fitness/wellness industry or for successful admission to graduate or professional schools.
+The extensive choices within the Exercise Science electives and Interdisciplinary electives provide the foundation required for immediate employment in the fitness/wellness industry or for successful admission to health professions graduate programs.

-Faculty in the Department of Health and Exercise Science are nationally and internationally known researchers who are also expert teachers.
+Faculty in App State’s Department of Public Health and Exercise Science are nationally and internationally known researchers who are also expert teachers.

-Employment: Students graduating with this degree will be prepared for careers in fitness or wellness programs with the general public, including as an exercise specialist for cardiopulmonary wellness programs, or as a youth wellness specialist.
+Employment: Students graduating with this degree will be prepared for careers in fitness or wellness programs with the general public, including positions such as an exercise specialist for cardiopulmonary rehabilitation programs or as a youth wellness specialist.

-Graduate School: Students can pursue graduate programs in exercise science to prepare them for working in an academic setting or further prepare them for specific careers in the field.
-If students have chosen the correct prerequisite courses and meet all other requirements, students may also apply for various health-related professional programs.
-Many exercise science graduates go on to graduate school to become occupational therapists, physical therapists, doctors, and physicians assistants.
+Graduate School: Students can pursue graduate programs in exercise science to prepare for working in an academic setting or to further prepare for specific careers in the field.
+If students have chosen the correct prerequisite courses and meet all other requirements, they may also apply for various health-related professional programs.
+Many exercise science graduates go on to graduate school to become occupational therapists, physical therapists, doctors, and physician assistants.

 A minor is not required, but some students choose to minor in Biology, Chemistry, Nutrition, Psychology, or Sport Science and Coaching.

 Engagement Outside the Classroom